Pathfinder Discovery Networks for Neural Message Passing: Message passing on learned graphs

-We start the model design with the most basic element -- we define a single \textit{pathfinder neuron} which takes weighted adjacency matrices as input and outputs a single $|V| \times |V|$ learned graph.
-Let $\widetilde{\mathbf{G}}$ be a single pathfinder graph defined by Equation \eqref{eq:neuron}:
+Here we detail the design of \textit{Pathfinder Learning Layers} -- neural network architectures for combining different kinds of proximity data together.
+We begin with the consideration of a simple model for combining proximity information, and extend it to support modeling complex relationships over multiplex data. \begin{definition} Pathfinder Neuron. \emph{A pathfinder neuron (Fig \ref{fig:neuron}) takes weighted adjacency matrices} $\widetilde{\textbf{A}}_1, \dots, \widetilde{\textbf{A}}_D$ \emph{as input and combines them into a single $|V| \times |V|$ learned graph $\widetilde{\textbf{G}}$ as its output.
+It uses trainable weights to learn the relative importance of each kind of similarity information, as follows:}

-The elementwise function $\sigma(\cdot)$ is a non-linearity and $\beta_i$ is a trainable weight specific to the $i^{th}$ input adjacency matrix (see Subfigure \ref{fig:neuron}).
-We assume that there is no bias term present, which implies: (i) calculating $\widetilde{\textbf{G}}$ can be done entirely with sparse linear algebra operations; (ii) the output graph from one pathfinder module can be used as an input to other pathfinder neurons.
-Further, we note that multiple pathfinder neurons can take in same inputs and learn different weights, akin to the GAT multi-attention-head.
-A single \textit{pathfinder neuron} can be the basic building block in a more complex neural model.
-We can define the $l^{th}$ \textit{pathfinder layer} with $q$ neurons using $p$ input graphs as Equation \eqref{eq:grale_layer}.
+\end{definition} The elementwise function $\sigma(\cdot)$ is a non-linearity and $\beta_i$ is a trainable weight specific to the $i^{th}$ input adjacency matrix (see Figure \ref{fig:neuron}).
+We assume that there is no bias term present, which implies: (i) calculating $\widetilde{\textbf{G}}$ can be done entirely with sparse linear algebra operations; (ii) the output graph from one pathfinder neuron can be used as an input to other pathfinder neurons.
+Further, we note that multiple pathfinder neurons can take in the same inputs and learn different weights, akin to the GAT multi-attention-head.

+\begin{definition} Pathfinder Layer. \emph{A pathfinder layer uses multiple pathfinder neurons as building blocks for a more complex neural model.
+The $l^{th}$ \textit{pathfinder layer} with $q$ neurons using $p$ input graphs can be written by:}

-Each $\widetilde{\mathbf{G}}$ is output by a single pathfinder neuron.
+\end{definition} Each $\widetilde{\mathbf{G}}$ is output by a single pathfinder neuron.
 The number of parameters in the neuron depends on the number of pathfinder graphs in the previous layer.

+\begin{definition} Pathfinder Graph. \emph{The final output of a pathfinder neuron, or a series of pathfinder layers in a pathfinder discovery network is the \emph{pathfinder graph}, denoted by $\hat{\textbf{G}}$.} \end{definition}

-In this setting, the final layer of the pathfinder module outputs the final pathfinder graph, which we denote by $\hat{\textbf{G}}$.
-This matrix can be used for message passing in an arbitrary downstream graph convolutional model (see Subfigure \ref{fig:deep_model}).
+The pathfinder graph can be used for message passing in an arbitrary downstream graph convolutional model (see Figure \ref{fig:deep_model}).
 If the edge sets of input graphs sufficiently overlap and the original graphs are sparse, we expect $\hat{\mathbf{G}}$ to be sparse.